 Steak and eggs is one of my family’s favorite breakfasts.
-It’s healthy, hearty, keto, and it keeps us full for many hours.
+It’s delicious, hearty, keto, and it keeps us full for many hours.

-I make steak and eggs for breakfast about every other week, usually on the weekend.
+I make this recipe for breakfast about every other week, usually on the weekend.
 It’s one of my family’s favorite keto breakfasts (another big hit is this keto breakfast sandwich).
 So obviously I wanted to find a way to make it a fairly quick breakfast.

 I achieve this by using relatively thin steaks – 1/2 inch thick.
 I quickly grill them on my George Foreman grill while the eggs are frying in the skillet.
 If you don’t own a dual contact grill, you can use a grill pan.
 You can also simply fry the meat in one skillet while frying the eggs in another.